 Find all our children's' book storage ideas in our guide.

-14. Think ahead, they'll soon be teenagers
+25. Think ahead, they'll soon be teenagers

 Just a heads up – you're planning playroom ideas now for youngsters, but it won't be long until this is your teen's space.

-15. Combine traditional elegance with a play space
+26. Combine traditional elegance with a play space

 If you are really dedicated, look for antique toys (shock horror: the Victorians also had children) – Ebay will be a good place to start.
 Or, if you simply want something that is timelessly elegant, have a look at the beautiful range of toys from Kidly that will fit right into a traditional room scheme.

 This gorgeous playroom in an 18th century cottage proves that even the more elegant room can be made child-friendly.

-16. Decorate a playroom with bold colours
+27. Decorate a playroom with bold colors

 In a playroom you can really indulge your (or your child's) love of colour.
 Choose from bold graphic wallpaper designs like this or check out our wallpapers for children's rooms to make your scheme age-appropriate.

-17. Paint a chalkboard wall
+28. Paint a chalkboard wall

 We are aware that doodling on the walls is usually strictly forbidden, but painting a chalkboard wall is a way for kids to customise their own playroom.
 It’s also a great idea if you are decorating on a budget, because you can easily DIY one yourself, just check our step by step guide to find out how to create a chalkboard wall.

-18. Or create a blackboard planner
+29. Or create a blackboard planner

 If you kids are a bit older and need space in their playroom to get homework done, this is a really easy DIY to make their workspace a bit more fun.
 All you need for this playroom idea is some masking tape and blackboard paint.
 You can find more detailed step by steps in our guide to how to create a DIY wall planner.

-19. Create a flexible, adult-friendly space
+30. Create a flexible, adult-friendly space

 This homeowner utilised the dark middle room of her Victorian house for her toddler's toys, connecting it to her open-plan kitchen-diner with internal glass doors.
 Once her daughter is older, she can use the room as an extra reception room when she's hosting parties, thanks to the grown-up decor with a fun, colourful twist.

-20. Make use of an underused living room
+31. Make use of an underused living room

 Not only does this keep their clutter out the way, give them a quiet space for studying and prevent you from having to watch yet another episode of Peppa Pig, it can grow with your children into a teenage 'den' where they can hang out with friends.

-21. Choose pared-back basics for adaptable style
+32. Choose pared-back basics for adaptable style